getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 // here, we link `Bar.prototype` to `Foo.prototype`
 Bar.prototype = Object.create( Foo.prototype );

-// Remember, now `Bar.prototype.constructor` is gone,
+// Beware, now `Bar.prototype.constructor` is gone,
-// and might need to be manually "fixed"
+// and might need to be manually "fixed"!

 Bar.prototype.myLabel = function() {
 	return this.label;